What is the difference between EDT, EDP and Parfum ?ACHARR

 Parfum contains from 15 ~ 40% concentrated perfume oil in it making it the most concentrated of all perfume types.
-This is also the reason it is the most pricey among all of them.
+This is also the reason for it being the most expensive among all.

 However !
-The good days are here, just like Eau de Parfum has starting to made available for men at a fair price, the parfum too.
-These days, we can find 100ml Parfum at a fair price of around RM 400.
+The good days are here, just like Eau de Parfum has been made more available in the market, the parfum too.
+These days, we can find 100ml Parfum at a fair price of around RM 500.

-Parfum lasts up to 12 hours and of course having this perfume to last over a day on clothes is something to be expected.
+Parfum lasts up to 12 hours on skin and of course having this perfume to last over a day on clothes is something to be expected.

 The concentrated perfume oil(Parfum) is no doubt the mother of all perfumes and this family certainly got no fair love going around given Parfum is the favorite kid in this family.